ClusterHQ/mesos-module-flocker/README.md

 sudo service mesos-slave restart
 ```
 ## Running your stateful application
-To use flocker as a backend, you must pass several environmental variables along with your applicaiton.
+To use flocker as a backend, you must pass several environmental variables along with your application.
 Note that this does not work with the Mesos Docker containerizer, since it is not implemented.
 See: https://issues.apache.org/jira/browse/MESOS-2840.
 If you want to run a docker container, run it from the cmd (see example).

 ```
     "FLOCKER_CONTAINER_VOLUME_PATH": The path that the stateful application will write to